marcglasberg/fast_immutable_collections/README.md

 - However, `IMap`s are configurable, and you can actually create `IMap`s which compare their internals by identity or deep equals, as desired.

-- To choose a configuration you can use getters `withIdentityEquals` and `withDeepEquals`;
+- To choose a configuration, you can use getters `withIdentityEquals` and `withDeepEquals`;
 or else use the `withConfig` method and the `ConfigMap` class to change the configuration;
 or else use the `withConfig` constructor to explicitly create the `IMap` with your desired configuration.

-- The configurations affect how the `== operator` works, but you can also choose how to compare sets by using the following `IMap` methods:
+- The configuration affects how the `== operator` works, but you can also choose how to compare sets by using the following `IMap` methods:
 `equalItems`, `equalItemsAndConfig`, `equalItemsToIMap` and `same`.
 Note, however, there is no `unorderedEqualItems` like in the `IList`, because since `IMaps` are unordered the `equalItems` method already disregards the order.

 - You can flush some `IMap` by using the getter `.flush`.
-Note flush just optimizes the set **internally**, and no external difference will be visible.
+Note flush just optimizes the map **internally**, and no external difference will be visible.
-Depending on the global configuration, the `IMap`s will flush automatically for you, once per asynchronous gap.
+Depending on the global configuration, the `IMap`s will flush automatically for you.

 - There are a few ways to lock and unlock a map, which will have different results in speed and safety.